-- To discharge into the air by any means: a machine that throws tennis balls; ash that was thrown by an erupting volcano.
+- To propel or discharge into the air by any means: a machine that throws tennis balls; ash that was thrown by an erupting volcano.

-- To hurl or fling with great force or speed: threw themselves on the food; jetsam that had been thrown up onto the shore.
+- To cause to move with great force or speed; propel or displace: threw themselves on the food; jetsam that had been thrown up onto the shore.

 - Informal To cause confusion or perplexity in; disconcert or nonplus: We didn't let our worries throw us.

 - To put on or off hastily or carelessly: throw on a jacket.

 - a.
 To put suddenly or forcefully into a given condition, position, or activity: threw him into a fit of laughter; threw some supper together; threw her leg over the arm of the chair.b.
 To devote, apply, or direct: threw all their resources into the new endeavor; threw the blame onto the others.

 - To form on a potter's wheel: throw a vase.

 - To twist (fibers) into thread.

 - Games a.
 To roll (dice).b.
 To roll (a particular combination) with dice.c.
 To discard or play (a card).

 - To send forth; project: She threw me a look of encouragement.